Art in the Arches

 More details here fermynwoods.org/now-we-rise-and-we-are-everywhere/

-The first installation in The Arches was by the first "artist in residence" Edwina fitzPatrick.
+The next installation in The Arches was by the first "artist in residence" Edwina fitzPatrick.
 Her work is explained below and in more detail here.

-The vertical panels on display in The Arches are supplemented by banners in the wood, which are wrapped around the actual mature trees whose archive was discovered by the removal of cores.
-Friends of Fineshade were very pleased to be involved in this project and many of our conversations and memories of weather events are featured as part of Edwina's work.
+The vertical panels on display in The Arches were supplemented by banners in the wood, which were wrapped around the actual mature trees whose archive was discovered by the removal of cores.
+Friends of Fineshade were very pleased to be involved in this project and many of our conversations and memories of weather events were featured as part of Edwina's work.

 Click above to see a video showing the installation in The Arches, alongside some of the community's memories of severe weather.